MaokeAI/EEDS-keras/readme.md

 ## Result:

-EEDS training for 100 epoches and EES training for 200 epoches, with upscaling factor 2
+EEDS and EES training for 100 epoches, with upscaling factor 2

 |Method:| Bicubic | SRCNN | EEDS | EES |
 |-------|---------|-------|------|-----|